-TRUST STATUS.
-If the trust is at all times operated in accordance with the documents establishing the trust and certain requirements of federal income tax law are met, the trust will not be taxed as a corporation for federal income tax purposes.
+If your trust is at all times operated in accordance with the documents establishing your trust and certain requirements of federal income tax law are met, your trust will not be taxed as a corporation for federal income tax purposes.
 As a unit owner, you will be treated as the owner of a pro rata portion of each of the Trust Assets, and as such you will be considered to have received a pro rata share of income (e.g., dividends and capital gains, if any) from each Trust Asset when such income would be considered to be received by you if you directly owned the Trust Assets.
 This is true even if you elect to have your distributions reinvested into additional units.
 In addition, the income from Trust Assets that you must take into account for federal income tax purposes is not reduced by amounts used to pay sales charges or trust expenses.
-Income from the trust may also be subject to a 3.8 percent "medicare tax".
+Income from the trust may also be subject to a 3.8 percent "medicare tax."
 This tax generally applies to your net investment income if your adjusted gross income exceeds certain threshold amounts, which are \$250,000 in the case of married couples filing joint returns and \$200,000 in the case of single individuals.
+Interest that is excluded from gross income, including exempt-interest dividends from any RIC Shares held by the trust, are generally not included in your net investment income for purposes of this tax.

 YOUR TAX BASIS AND INCOME OR LOSS UPON DISPOSITION.
-If the trust disposes of Trust Assets, you will generally recognize gain or loss.
+If your trust disposes of Trust Assets, you will generally recognize gain or loss.
 If you dispose of your units or redeem your units for cash, you will also generally recognize gain or loss.
 To determine the amount of this gain or loss, you must subtract your tax basis in the related Trust Assets from your share of the total amount received in the transaction.
-You can generally determine your initial tax basis in each Trust Asset by apportioning the cost of your units, including sales charges, among the Trust Assets ratably according to their values on the date you acquire your units.
-In certain circumstances, however, you may have to adjust your tax basis after you acquire your units (for example, in the case of certain dividends that exceed a corporation's accumulated earnings and profits or in the case of certain distributions with respect to REIT Shares that represent a return of capital, as discussed below).
+You can generally determine your initial tax basis in each Trust Assets by apportioning the cost of your units, including sales charges, among the Trust Assets ratably according to their values on the date you acquire your units.
+In certain circumstances, however, you may have to adjust your tax basis after you acquire your units (for example, in the case of certain dividends that exceed a corporation's accumulated earnings and profits, or in the case of certain distributions with respect to any REIT Shares that represent a return of capital, as discussed below).